-- The word “knit” is from the old English word cnyttan, which means “to knot.”
+- The word “knit” is from the old English word cnyttan, “to knot.”

-- For the first 400 or 500 years of knitting, people mostly used two common fibers, silk and cotton.
+- For the first 400 or 500 years of knitting, people used silk and cotton.
 No wool!

 - The full-fashioned knitting machine, invented by William Cotton of Leicestershire, England (Made between 1865-1864)

 - An ancient technique, called Nålbinding used one knitting needle.
 It was a cross between knitting and crochet.
 Even the Ancient Egyptians used it!